• Skip to main content

 Instructions

-• Remove meat mixture from the refrigerator.
-Spoon and form ½-1" meatballs and set them aside on a large plate.
+• Form: Meanwhile, spoon and form ½-1" meatballs and set them aside on a flat surface like a sheet pan, platter, or cutting board.

-• Gently, add meatballs one at a time to the boiling broth, taking care that they do not touch each other.
+• Add: When broth comes to a boil, reduce heat to medium.
+Gently, add meatballs one at a time to the boiling broth, taking care that they do not touch each other.

 Notes

-***Feel free to add variety of vegetables to the soup.
-For hardy veggies such as celeriac, add with potatoes.
-For softer ones (i.e. zucchini) save them towards the end.
+• Add variety of vegetables to the soup.
+Hardy veggies such as celeriac should be added along with potatoes while softer ones like zucchini should be added towards the end.

 Nutrition